 Is Your Child Making Progress On The IEP

-The IEP is a multi-page document that contains a significant amount of information about your child and the school’s plan for ensuring that he/she makes meaningful educational progress.
+The Individualized Education Program or IEP is a multi-page document that contains a significant amount of information about your child and the school’s plan for ensuring that he/she makes meaningful educational progress.
 The most important information that you as a parent of a special needs child, should seek from the IEP team is clear and specific information about your child’s educational progress in skill areas that have been identified as being impaired or below grade level.
 This sounds like a fairly simple request, but one that leaves many parents perplexed and frustrated due to a number of factors- too much or too little information in the IEP, the use of different measurement tools from year to year, progress monitoring test scores that are unrelated to classroom performance, to name a few.

 What Is Progress Monitoring?